paradoxicalsphere/WorkplaceDAO/README.md

 - Decentralization of voting power
 - Accurate identification of DAO members
-- DAO members not colluding
+- DAO members not colluding to vote to each other's advantage

 Successful DAOs build cooperation.<sup><a href="#Veritasium">3</a></sup> Working to build—or rebuild—trust requires good, positive and ongoing communication reinforcing truthfulness, integrity and reliability, and comes with no guarantee of success.<sup><a href="#SterzikTrust">4</a></sup>